Engr-Hamza-Saghir/PlantApp/README.md

 3. Start the Expo development server:
    ```
    npx expo start

-   for mobile install (i ran it on Samsung S10 Android)
-   =>install expo go from playstore
-   =>Open nd Scan QR code from terminal shown in VS Code
    ```
+4. Run the app:
+   - On mobile: Install **Expo Go** from the Play Store (I ran it on Samsung S10)
+   - Scan the QR code shown in the terminal to open the app

 ## Project Structure